balena-io-modules/etcher-image-write/README.md

 - `error`: An error event.
 - `done`: An event emitted with a boolean success value.

-If you're passing a readable stream from a custom location, you should configure the length by adding a `.length` number property to the stream.

 Enabling the `check` option is useful to ensure the image was successfully written to the device.
 This is checked by calculating and comparing checksums from both the original image and the data written